Sneaky Ways to Bypass Airline Baggage Fees

 Sign up for a premium travel credit card

 If you’re not a frequent flyer, but want to reap the benefits of traveling periodically, consider signing up for a premium travel credit card.
 The Amex Platinum, for example, allows you to earn five points per dollar on all airline and hotel purchases.
 (Points can be transferred to frequent flyer programs.)
 For your $500 annual fee, you’ll also get complimentary airport lounge access at The Centurion, Priority Pass and Delta SkyClubs and receive an annual $200 air travel credit that will reimburse you for baggage fees and in-flight purchases on one airline.
-Check out these smart ways to avoid excess travel fees.

 Fly Southwest Airlines